Fundraising Events

 Pat and Lou Tabickman

-This year marks the 23nd Annual Magnolia Ball which benefits President Theodore Roosevelt's mother's beautiful 1839 childhood home, Bulloch Hall.
+This year marks the 24th Annual Magnolia Ball which benefits President Theodore Roosevelt's mother's beautiful 1839 childhood home, Bulloch Hall.
+It is located in downtown Roswell, GA.

-This is one of the biggest fundraisers for Bulloch Hall and is presented by Friends of Bulloch, Inc. and the Bulloch Hall Board of Governors.
+The Magnolia Ball is the major fund raiser for Bulloch Hall.
+It is presented by Friends of Bulloch, Inc.

 ABOUT BULLOCH HALL